Running ROS on multiple machines

 Remember that roscore

-must be running on the device indicated as ROS master!!!
+must be running on the device indicated as ROS master.

-Connecting ROS powered robot over the Internet
+Connecting ROS via Internet

 - Maintainance of a VPN server